-Our top three choices on this list nail those conditions: the Acer Aspire E 15, the Asus VivoBook 15 and the Samsung Chromebook 3.
+Our top three choices on this list nail those conditions: the Acer Aspire 5, the Asus VivoBook 15 and the Samsung Chromebook 3.
 These notebooks make perfect holiday gifts for folks who need a basic PC, and are ideal for students or anyone who just wants to do some basic word processing and web browsing.

 Some things to note: You're not going edit massive photos or videos or stream Gears 5 to your Mixer followers at full resolution with the laptops on this list.
 These are mostly no-frills, beginner laptops.
 So, you will be able to complete homework and office assignments with minimal slowdown, while streaming music or video with a few browser tabs open.

+Here are the best laptops under $500.
 If you're willing to spend more to get a faster and sleeker system, check out our roundup of the overall best laptops that you can buy now.

 The best laptops under $500